vanStaen/spielbetrieb.info/README.md

 ## Hosting
 Hosted on 'GitHub Pages', hence the npm package `gh-pages`.

-Configuration for DNS on namecheap, to link to github:
+Configuration for DNS on united domains, to link to github:
 ```
 CNAME Record | www | vanstaen.github.io.
 A Record | @ | 185.199.108.153